-xv Building Coverage - Hanley Downs
+xiv Building Coverage - Hanley Downs

-- (a) On any site within the EIC, R(HD) and R(HD-SH) Activity Areas of the Jacks Point Resort Zone, buildings shall not exceed a maximum building coverage of 50%, except: - i.
-A medium density residential development authorised pursuant to Rule 12.2.3.2(xiv) where a maximum building coverage of 70% shall apply. - ii.
-Any non-residential activity authorised by Rule 12.2.3.3(d) where a maximum building coverage of 70% shall apply. - iii.
-This rule shall not apply to sites smaller than 550m and 400m created pursuant to subdivision Rules rule 15.2.3.2(vi) and 15.2.6.2(i)(b),
+On any site within the R(HD) and R(HD-SH) Activity Areas of the Jacks Point Resort zone, buildings shall not exceed a maximum building coverage of 50%, except:

+- (a) A medium density residential development authorised pursuant to Rule 12.2.3.2xiii where a maximum building coverage of 70% shall apply. - (b) Any non-residential activity authorised by Rule 12.2.3.3(b) where a maximum building coverage of 70% shall apply. - (c) This rule shall not apply to sites smaller than 550m2 created pursuant to subdivision Rule 15.2.6.2(i)(b).